Examinations

 Absence

 Should you be absent for any examination, it is essential that Mrs Foster is contacted immediately – please do not leave a message with other staff to be passed on, and to arrange an alternative time to sit the exam(s).
-Absence due to illness on the day of an exam should be notified directly at 01733 751541 ext 371.
+Absence due to illness on the day of an exam should be notified directly at 01733 296985.

 You do not need to contact Pupil Reception as Mrs Foster will let the School know.
 If you do not reach her immediately, you must keep trying - do not leave a message with anyone else in School.
 If you miss an exam, it is your responsibility to speak to Mrs Foster.